carapace-sh/carapace-pixi/docs/src/porcelainShop.md

 But this still relies on shell functions and suffers from the same issues as above.

-## The Detached approach
+## The Detached Approach

 Now let's take this one step further.
 By not relying on the shell we can reduce the completion script to a minimum using a clear [interface](https://carapace-sh.github.io/carapace/carapace/export.html).
-All it does is pass information between shell and application.
+All it does is pass information between the shell and the application.
 This poses some challenges as well of course.
 But it ensures consistency between shells.
 And enables highly advanced features.